The Big Picture…

 As goods become important we seek ways to make their production more efficient (cheaper) and consistent (quality).
 And that gives an advantage to those that can manufacture at scale.

 Always hovering in the background was the service economy.

 Back in 1776’s ‘Wealth of Nations‘, Adam Smith viewed manufactured items (goods) as wealth-generating.
 Services, he argued, could not contribute to wealth generation.
 And this thinking really underpins the goods vs services theme we see time and time again.
 Goods are good, services are bad (inconsistent, require involvement, are inseparable, you cannot create an inventory etc)

-However, we observe the service economy growing over time.
+However, an unescapable observation is a growth in the service economy over time.
 The Organisation for Economic Co-operation and Development (OECD) was saying in 2000:

 Later still, in 2017, the UK reported its economy as already being 79% service-based (products: 14%, agriculture: 1% and the remaining 6% was construction).

 And, Deloitte’s 2018 article, “The services powerhouse: Increasingly vital to world economic growth” is a fascinating article to read.
 Not least in the way it talks about transition and goods/service eras.

 But as we’ve noted, this focus on agriculture, goods and services as eras looks at the outcomes of economic activity.
 As an alternative, let’s look at these eras through a service-dominant logic lens.

 Let’s think differently